Photo by: Karen Schulman

 • The focus will be photography, including people and culture.

-• 11 days with accomplished photographers and tour leaders.
+• 10 days with accomplished photographers and tour leaders Karen and Joel Schulman.

 • Tour limited to 12 participants.